 An experienced construction inspector will provide a detailed inspection report of the current condition of the property being purchased so that all defects are discovered before the closing of the property takes place.

 If a consumer decides to roll the dice and trust his or her own instincts, without professional guidance, it is important to know that Costa Rica’s Civil Code can take many years to enforce.
 A civil legal action will require that the consumer pay for legal fees, as well as topographic and construction inspections to establish their legal rights in a civil court.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about the purchase of property in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about the purchase of property in Costa Rica.
 If you have questions and would like to contact Tom click here.